1-Rep Max Calculator 💪

 3. Warm up by doing the target exercise with a very light weight for one or two sets of 10-14 repetitions.

-4. Progressively increase the weight and begin to push closer to your expected one rep max, with enough time to rest in between, but not so much that your muscles get cold again
+4. Progressively increase the weight and begin to push closer to your expected max weight, with enough time to rest in between, but not so much that your muscles get cold again

 5. Find your one rep max at the weight at which you can do one proper form repetition, but fail to do a second one despite your best efforts (lift to failure).